cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

       key: ca.crt
 ```

-The **second example** defines a replica cluster which bootstraps from an object
+The **second example** defines a replica cluster that bootstraps from an object
-store using the `recovery` section, and continuous recovery using both streaming
+store using the `recovery` section and continuous recovery using both streaming
 replication and the given object store.
 For streaming replication, the replica
 cluster connects to the source cluster using basic authentication.